-

 Are you a filer or a searcher?
 Did your organisations teach you to file?

 I know the title of this blog sounds like an obvious question and it may be a basic one.
 However, I wonder how many companies start from that basic level when developing their staff.
-How many teach their … Continue reading
+How many teach their staff to … Continue reading

 Records Management and data portability: Digital Shadows or Electronic Shells?